 What Is a Buy Now, Pay Later App?

-Buy now, pay later (BNPL) apps and services let you purchase items online and pay for them over time, typically in weekly, semi-weekly, or monthly installments.
-The most common number of installments is four.
+Buy now, pay later (BNPL) apps and services let you purchase items online and pay for them over time, typically in four interest free payments.
+These are usually made in bi-weekly, or monthly payments.

 If you’ve bought something online recently, you might’ve already noticed a buy now, pay later option during checkout.
 PayPal Credit is a pretty common example.

-To stay competitive, most buy now, pay later apps charge no fees and no interest.
-If you buy a $100 set of Airpods through Affirm, for example, you’ll only pay four installments of $25.
+To stay competitive, most buy now, pay later apps don’t charge interest or fees.
+If you buy a $100 set of Airpods through Affirm, for example, you’ll only pay four equal payments of $25.
 No hidden fees, no markups, nada.

 How Does a Buy Now, Pay Later App Work?